The right to use ground and surface water is vested in the Crown and is administered by the Water Security Agency.

 - thermal power generation and other purposes that the Water Security Agency may designate.

 Our goal is to review and respond to applications for licenses within five business days.
 In order to process your application we must have all required information and supporting documents.
 We aim to meet the service standard (five business days) 95 per cent of the time.
-From April 2015 to March 2016, we met the service standard target 99 per cent of the time.

 You can apply, receive approval and make payment for Temporary Water Rights Licences at http://products.wsask.ca/.